MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-retail-footfall-detection.md

 Use the Porter CLI to generate a credential set, then deploy the camera app.

-1. Porter will generate a set of credentials that'll automate deployment of the app.
+1. Porter will generate a set of credentials that will automate deployment of the app.
 Before running the credential generation command, be sure to have the following available:

     - A service principal for accessing Azure resources, including the service principal ID, key, and tenant DNS.
     - The subscription ID for your Azure subscription.